Stratiomyidae: Characteristics

-These flies are very small to large (3–20 mm long).
+These flies range from very small to large, 3 to 20 mm long.
 They have antennae in three segments, with the terminal segment annulated.
 Ocelli are present; the lower orbital bristles are absent.
 The postvertical orbital bristles are absent, as are the vibrissae.
 As for the mouthparts, the proboscis is short and not piercing; the maxillary palps are mono- or bisegmented.
 The wings have either a small discal cell, or the discal cell is absent.
 No subapical cell is seen, and a closed anal cell is present.
 The costa does not extend around the entire wing.
 The subcosta reaches the costa independently of vein 1, or joins vein 1 close to where it joins the costa.
 The leading-edge veins are often markedly stronger than the rest; vein 6 is present and reaches the wing margin, whereas vein 7 is present and does not reach the wing margin.
 The tibiae are without spurs.